usbman01/WCH-8-Bit-x51-controllers/README.md

 1. when executing MOVC A,@A+DPTR and A+DPTR is >= 0x4000 the core resets itself, all usbcomunication stops.
 2. After a usbfirmare stalls a invalid setup request, the next valid setup request gets stalled too.
 This happens in the bootloader and in all WCH examples.
 The fix for this is easy.
 Insert a UEP0_CTRL &= 0xF2; right after case SETUP:
 3. None of the USB examples passes the Chapter9 requests of USB2CV which checks the conformance to the spec.
-4. The cpu code does not support IDLE (IDL bit in PCON), therfore there is no idle mode available
+4. The cpu core does not support IDLE (IDL bit in PCON), therefor there is no idle mode available
-5. Setting the spi clock dividrr to 1 stops the SPI fuction.
+5. Setting the spi clock divider to 1 stops the SPI fuction.
-6. The CH552 can operate at 32 MHz too but no USB at that feqency (clock pll divider set to 0.75 e.g. 7)
+6. The CH552 can operate at 32 MHz too but no USB at that freqency (clock pll divider set to 0.75 e.g. 7).